Finding a Top Financial Advisor Firm in Virginia

 Palladium Registered Investment Advisors was formed in 2008, making it the third oldest firm on this list.
 James Izard II, Katherine Willis, Dickinson Phillips, Michael Disharoon and Henry Harris III are all principals at the firm.

 Your stated investment objectives are what will drive the type of services you’ll receive at this firm.
 For example, this could be anything from investment goals to retirement planning needs to cash flow planning.

 Diversification is an important principle in the investment strategies of many firms, but this is especially true in the case of Palladium.
 The firm actually takes two different routes to achieve diversification: either purchasing pre-diversified ETFs and mutual funds or combining individual stock investments that are diversified across various markets.

 Although this is for some a one-size-fits-all type of approach, this firm will cater how it diversifies your account to your risk profile, tax situation and future investment goals.
 However, a constant theme within portfolios of these styles are the usage of fixed income securities to afford some sort of consistency to your returns.

 Andersen Tax, LLC

 Many different types of clients will find services for them at Andersen Tax, LLC.
 As a matter of fact, the firm usual client base consists of individuals, families, foundations, estates, trusts, family partnerships, family-owned pension and profit-sharing plans, charitable organizations and endowments.
 When it comes to individual investors, though, the firm primarily works with those who are high-net-worth.
-This fee-only firm is located in McLean.
+This fee-only financial advisor firm is located in McLean.

 This firm has no minimum account size requirement, making it one of five firms on this list without one.